user1095108/xsg/README.md

 # xsg
-All [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) implementations are related to linked list implementations, as both data structures make use of links between nodes.
-What links are, how they are implemented, is an implementation detail.

 XOR [BST](https://en.wikipedia.org/wiki/Binary_search_tree) implementations are related to the [XOR linked list](https://en.wikipedia.org/wiki/XOR_linked_list), a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) variant, from where we borrow the idea about how links between nodes are to be implemented.

 Modest resource requirements and simplicity make XOR [scapegoat trees](https://en.wikipedia.org/wiki/Scapegoat_tree) stand out of the [BST](https://en.wikipedia.org/wiki/Binary_search_tree) crowd.
 All iterators (except `end()` iterators), but not references and pointers, are invalidated, after inserting or erasing from this XOR [scapegoat tree](https://en.wikipedia.org/wiki/Scapegoat_tree) implementation.
 You can dereference invalidated iterators, except the erased iterator, but you cannot iterate with them. `end()` iterators are constant and always valid, but dereferencing them results in undefined behavior.